 - mouth sores

 Taking folic acid can reduce some of these side effects.
-Ask your doctor how much to take.
+Your doctor can tell you how much folic acid you should take.

 Methotrexate has also been linked to liver damage.
 Your doctor will do blood tests every few months during treatment to check how well your liver works.
 You should not use methotrexate if you’re pregnant or could become pregnant.
-This drug can harm your growing baby.
+This drug can harm your pregnancy.

 The cost of injections

 Biologic drugs are effective at treating psoriasis, but they come at a steep cost.
-A year of treatment with adalimumab (Humira) can be more than $39,000.
-Etanercept (Enbrel) is more than $46,000 per year, and ustekinumab (Stelara) costs over $53,000 each year, according to a 2014 study.
+According to a 2014 study, a year of treatment with adalimumab (Humira) can cost more than $39,000.
+Etanercept (Enbrel) can cost more than $46,000 per year, and ustekinumab (Stelara) can cost over $53,000 each year.

 Currently, there are no generic versions of biologic drugs available.
 Generic drugs usually cost less than brand-name versions.
-However, the Food and Drug Administration has approved a biosimilar drug to infliximab (Remicade).
-Unlike generic drugs, biosimilars are not exact replicas of biologic drugs.
-But they do work in the same way.
+However, the U.S. Food and Drug Administration (FDA) has approved two biosimilar drugs based on infliximab (Remicade) called Inflectra and Renflexis.
+They’ve also approved a biosimilar based on etanercept (Enbrel) called Erelzi.

 Other treatment options

-For severe psoriasis, you may need injectable treatments.
-But for mild to moderate psoriasis, doctors often suggest topical drugs first.
-You rub topical drugs on your skin.
+For mild to moderate psoriasis, doctors often suggest topical drugs first.
+Topical drugs are applied to your skin.
 They work to slow cell growth, remove scales, and relieve itching and inflammation.
 Examples of topical medications include:

 - Emollients: These moisturize your skin.